kristof1104/CheatMod/CheatMod/README.md

 version 0.1.4
 New Features:
-    - Move in Time function, you can now goto any date in the game
+    - Move in Time function, you can now goto any year in the game

+version 0.1.5
+Bug-fix:
+    - Fixed bug in version 0.1.4 (when adding money an debug alert was displayed)

 How to add CheatMod to your Game Dev Tycoon: